Is Simple Analytics a great alternative to Google Analytics?

 Time-on-page

 There are a few key differences between Google Analytics and Simple Analytics when tracking the time on page.
 Google uses timestamp hits to indicate the time on page.
-The drawbacks of this method are that Google fails to track the time on page accurately.
+The drawbacks of this method are that Google fails to track the actual time on page accurately.
 In our analysis, we’ve come to the following conclusions:

 2. Google Analytics does not record the time on page of the last page visited

-At Simple we detect when a visitor navigates to a different website.
-In comparison to Google Analytics, we do record the time on page for a bounced visitor and the time on page for the last visited page.
-In addition, we’ve researched the best method to calculate the average time on page.
-To filter out outliers we are using the median instead of the mean to get to the most accurate number.
-As a result, the time on page using our method is expected to be lower than in Google Analytics.
+At Simple Analytics, we detect when visitors navigate to a different website.
+Compared to Google Analytics, we record the time on page for a bounced visitor and the time on page for the last visited page.

 Event Tracking